Last updated on May 10, 2025

 OPENING HOURS: Mon-Friday 7.00 – 16.00, Sat – Sunday: 7.00 – 17.00

 The short 5-kilometer loop is fabulous and takes you to the viewing platform.
-All the trails are well-marked, and some sections are stairs.
-Both hikes lead through amazing rainforest with lots of tropical birds.
+All the trails are well-marked, and there are few long stair sections.
+Both hikes lead through an amazing rainforest.
 I was amazed by the place, as there are no maps and almost no information about this amazing Antigua Mountain Trail.

 Finca el Pilar Antigua Mountain trail.